developmentseed/stac-admin/README.md

 Contributions are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the [Your License] - see the LICENSE.md file for details.
+This project is licensed under the MIT license - see the LICENSE.md file for details.

 ## Learn More
 - For more information on React, visit the [React documentation](https://reactjs.org/).